 The American Cancer Society (ACS) estimates around 43,720 people will receive a diagnosis of thyroid cancer in 2023.
 Doctors do not know the exact cause of thyroid cancer but think it is due to genetic changes inside the thyroid cells.

-This article explains what thyroid cancer symptoms look like, particularly in females.
-It also details when to contact a doctor and the outlook.
+This article explains what thyroid cancer symptoms look like in females, when to call a doctor, and the outlook.

 person touching neckShare on Pinterest